paulveillard/cybersecurity-cnapp/README.md

 ## A Unified Approach to Risk Management
 One of the most significant advantages of CNAPPs is their ability to provide a unified view of risk across cloud environments.
 By connecting the dots across various layers of cloud infrastructure, CNAPPs help organizations prioritize risks effectively while consolidating siloed point products, reducing the burden on developers and security teams.

 > Furthermore, by balancing the need for product agility with security requirements, CNAPPs support innovation rather than inhibit it.

+# Explore the future of CNAPP and cloud security
+- Building a secure-first organization is critical to counter the continual stream of cyberthreats and the increasingly sophisticated nature of them.
+> CNAPP combines several cybersecurity capabilities—cloud security posture management (CSPM), cloud infrastructure entitlement management (CIEM), and cloud workload protection (CWP), among others—into one platform.
+This platform protects your organization through every operation, from concept development to runtime use.
+And it’s tailored to applications native to a multicloud environment.
+As a result, you can both ensure management access and strengthen app-related defenses against potential vulnerabilities in multicloud setups.